johnnywycliffe/RaceDotNet/README.md

 # Race.Net
-Have you ever played Need For Speed Underground and wished you could pull up to that sweet muscle car yo see on your morning commute and challenge him to a drag race?
+Have you ever played Need For Speed Underground and wished you could pull up to that sweet muscle car you see on your morning commute and challenge him to a drag race?
 Now you can!
 With Race.Net (pronounced RaceNet) you can effortlessly engage with other drivers.

 Utilizing a GPS receiver and an NRF24 transceiver mounted to a ESP32-WROOM-32 board, the Race.net is designed to draw minimal power while still providing several essential functions for car groups.
 The NRF antenna allows the vehicles to share data in a way not seen before, sharing waypoints and driver profiles at up to a 1/4 mile away, meaning everyone in a parking lot will be able to get the message without needing to text the address tons of times, or setting up a unique group each time.